NCAR/noahmp/drivers/nuopc/docs/source/DriverAndCoupling.rst

    * - glacier_option (iopt_gla, Note: this is not used currently and fixed to 2 in `noahmpdrv.F90`)
      - Options for glacier treatment (1->phase change; 2->simple)
    * - output_freq
-     - Options for output frequency in seconds (i.e. 21600 for 6-hourly output, 1 output every coupling time-step and can be used for debugging)
+     - Option for output frequency in seconds (i.e. 21600 for 6-hourly output, 1 output every coupling time-step and can be used for debugging)
+   * - restart_freq
+     - Option for restart frequency in seconds.
+If it is not provided, it will be same with `output_freq`
+   * - restart_file
+     - Option for specifying the restart file (`.tile#.nc` will be added to the given file name).
+If it is not provided the model specifies the file name internally using current model time and coupling time step.
    * - do_mynnedmf
      - Option for MYNN-EDMF (default value is `.false.`)
    * - do_mynnsfclay